How to increase restaurant sales is a common question among restaurant owners and managers.

 Have strict accounting procedures using a reliable system

-Accounting has always been an intimidating and boring procedure that is commonly overlooked by small privately-owned businesses.
-However, the lack of having strict accounting system and procedures is the most common cause of business failure.
-Make no mistake assuming that businesses fail due to lack of sales.
-Many businesses fail due to poor cash management.
+Accounting has always been an intimidating and boring procedure commonly overlooked by small privately-owned businesses.
+However, the lack of a strict accounting system and processes is the most common cause of business failure.
+Make no mistake assuming that businesses fail due to a lack of sales.
+In addition, many businesses fail due to poor cash management.
 A solid accounting system followed by strict accounting procedures will ensure success.
 We highly recommend QuickBooks.
 It integrates with most POS systems and banks for a more efficient process.

 Know your numbers

 Once your launch an accounting system.
 Integrate it with your POS and your bank accounting.
 Learn how to maximize your data to retrieve numbers.
 Know your numbers!
 Accounting has an intimidating effect on most people.
 However, accounting is an organized standard process that adds up all income, then subtracts business expenses to determine your profit or loss for the period you chose to analyze.
 The most common are monthly profit/loss.
 This is business 101.

 Create and live by a strict budget.

 After following steps 1 and 2, you will have launched an accounting system to know your numbers and create a budget.
 A budget is not just to control expenses but also to control income.
 It would help if you had somebody that understands and focuses on marketing.
 Marketing is an integral part of the budget to achieve the necessary sales to cover its expense side.
 Your expenses can be whatever you decide, but the expense must be reflected in the cost and pricing.